HTTPArchive/almanac.httparchive.org/src/content/en/2019/mobile-web.md

 > The *Javascript Bloat Score* is defined as: (total Javascript size) / (size of PNG screenshot of viewport).
 Any number greater than 1.0 means it’d faster to send a screenshot.</aside>

 The results of this?
-Of the 5million+ websites analyzed, **75.52% were bloated with javascript**.
+Of the 5 million+ websites analyzed, **75.52% were bloated with javascript**.
 We have a long way to go.

 **_Notes:_**